ShieldOrder/process-layer-doctrine/applications/zcg/ZCG-Process-Legibility-Baseline-v0.1.md

 Any future versions that introduce recommendations must:
 - be explicitly labeled as non binding
 - be maintained separately from the baseline
-- not retroactively alter this document’s descriptive claims
+- not retroactively alter this document's descriptive claims EOF